 (* Some columns may not add to 100% due to rounding.)

-- If the Republican primary election for president was today, would you vote for – [NAMES WERE ROTATED]
+1. If the Democratic primary election for president was today, would you vote for – [NAMES WERE ROTATED]

-- Do you think it would help or hurt Donald Trump if he chose Chris Christie to be his running mate, or do you think it wouldn’t matter either way?
+5. Do you think it would help or hurt Hillary Clinton if she chose Cory Booker to be her running mate, or do you think it wouldn’t matter either way?

 The Monmouth University Poll was sponsored and conducted by the Monmouth University Polling Institute from May 1 to 3, 2016 with a statewide random sample of New Jersey voters drawn from a list of Democratic and unaffiliated registered voters, who participated in a primary election in 2012, 2013 or 2014 or voted in two of the last three general elections or have registered since 2014, and indicate they will vote in the Democratic presidential primary on June 7, 2016.
 The total sample of 301 likely voters includes 170 contacted by a live interviewer on a landline telephone and 131 contacted by a live interviewer on a cell phone, in English.
 Monmouth is responsible for all aspects of the survey design, data weighting and analysis.
 Final sample is weighted for age and gender based on state registration list information on the pool of voters who participate in primary elections.
 Data collection support provided by Braun Research (field) and Aristotle (voter list).
 For results based on the total sample, one can say with 95% confidence that the error attributable to sampling has a maximum margin of plus or minus 5.7 percentage points (unadjusted for sample design).
 Sampling error can be larger for sub-groups (see table below).
 In addition to sampling error, one should bear in mind that question wording and practical difficulties in conducting surveys can introduce error or bias into the findings of opinion polls.